Show options

 Simon Towler

-Simon, a Senior Associate, has been dealing with personal injury and clinical negligence claims since 1992, and qualified as a Legal Executive in 1997.
+Senior Associate Simon has been dealing with personal injury and clinical negligence claims since 1992, and qualified as a Legal Executive in 1997.
 Since 2008 Simon has concentrated on clinical negligence claims.
-Simon joined Fletchers Solicitors in 2025.
-Previously, he worked at Shoosmiths since May 2014 where he had a wide ranging practice with a special interest in fatal claims, claims involving laparoscopic surgery, orthopaedic claims and delays in diagnosing cancer.
-Currently, Simon is also dealing with claims involving failures in diagnosing metabolic disorders, wrongful birth claims and medical products liability claims.
-He knows that bringing a claim for clinical negligence can be a stressful experience not just for the injured person, but also their families and how important it is to ensure his clients understand the process of attempting to rebuild lives.
-Cases that Simon has dealt with include: Mr O - against a background of incurable cancer, negligent treatment leading to a below knee amputation and the urgent need to obtain an interim payment for a custom fitted prosthetic; Mrs H - delay in diagnosis of lung cancer losing the chance for curable treatment.
-The claim involved helping the claimant and her young family move to suitable accommodation in time to build memories in the new family home; Mrs F - a delay in diagnosis leading to the inability to have children, and exploring the costs of surrogacy; and Miss T - a claim on behalf of her family to investigate her death after several months in hospital following a bowel perforation.
+Simon has a wide-ranging practice with a special interest in Fatal claims, claims involving laparoscopic surgery, orthopaedic claims and delays in diagnosing cancer.
+Currently, Simon is also dealing with claims involving failures in diagnosing metabolic disorders, wrongful birth claims and Medical Products liability claims.
+He knows that bringing a claim for clinical negligence can be a stressful experience not just for the injured person, but their families, and how important it is to ensure his clients understand the process of attempting to rebuild lives.

 Nicholas Tubb